lpsm-dev/azure-pipelines/README.md

 ## ➤ Troubleshooting <a name = "troubleshooting"></a>

 If you have any problems, please contact [me](luccapsm@protonmail.com).

+## ➤ License <a name = "license"></a>

+This repository is released under the [MIT license](https://opensource.org/licenses/MIT).
+In short, this means you are free to use this software in any personal, open-source or commercial projects.
+Attribution is optional but appreciated.

 ## ➤ Show your support <a name = "show-your-support"></a>